 We regret that this occurred and apologize for any inconvenience.
-To help prevent a similar incident from occurring in the future, we have taken steps to further enhance our existing security measures, including implementing a file monitoring tool to check the integrity of third-party scripts hosted on our e-commerce website.
-If you have any questions, please call 1-???-?????, Monday through Friday, between the hours of 8:00 a.m. to 5:30 p.m.
-Central Time, excluding major U.S. holidays.
+To help prevent another incident from occurring, we have re-educated employees about phishing emails and have taken steps to further enhance our existing security measures by, among other things, implementing multifactor authentication for Office 365.
+If you have any questions, please call 1-833-940-3274, Monday through Friday, from 8:00 a.m. to 5:00 p.m.
+Central Time.